elodielu/elodielu.github.io/_posts/2018-04-19-text-analysis-media.md

 The media is in much favor of Obama, but the events impact of country stability does not seem to be a clear difference big enough to caught by human eyes.
 Tjerefore, I ran a statistical test.
 Well the t test show that there is significant difference between the Goldstein Scale of obama-related and trump-related events.
 * Mean Goldstein Scale of Obama-related events is **0.88**
 * Mean Goldstein Scale of Trump-related events is **0.72**
-* 95% confident the true difference in means falls in  0.1301 - 0.1962
+* 95% confident the true difference in means falls in  0.1301 to 0.1962

 <br><br>
 **This is just an interesting by-product when I am exploring the GDELT dataset.
 My plan is to utlize the global event data in foreign exchange prediction with LSTM.
 Coming soon!**